Shadow: Photography

 In photography, which is essentially recording patterns of light, shade, and color, "highlights" and "shadows" are the brightest and darkest parts, respectively, of a scene or image.
 Photographic exposure must be adjusted (unless special effects are wanted) to allow the film or sensor, which has limited dynamic range, to record detail in the highlights without them being washed out, and in the shadows without their becoming undifferentiated black areas.

 On satellite imagery and aerial photographs, taken vertically, tall buildings can be recognized as such by their long shadows (if the photographs are not taken in the tropics around noon), while these also show more of the shape of these buildings.

+Graphic arts

+Pedagogy in the graphic arts (i.e. drawing, painting) distinguishes two types of shadows: form shadows occur on surfaces facing away from a light source, while cast shadows are caused by one object blocking direct light from another.
+Darker-than-average areas in form and cast shadows, respectively called core shadows and occlusion shadows, sometimes occur due to the effects of reflected light.

+Shadow wall

+A shadow wall is created when a light flashes upon a person or object in front of a phosphorescent screen which temporarily captures the shadow.
+The screen or wall is painted with a glow-in-the-dark product that contains phosphorescent compounds.
+These shadow walls are exhibits at some science museums.

+A phosphorescent wall is being illuminated; shadows are present.

+After removing the light source, shadows are visible on the wall.

 Analogous concepts

 Shadow as a term is often used for any occlusion or blockage, not just those with respect to light.
 For example, a rain shadow is a dry area, which with respect to the prevailing wind direction, is beyond a mountain range; the elevated terrain impedes rainclouds from entering the dry zone.
 An acoustic shadow occurs when a direct sound has been blocked or diverted around a given area.